 - Being required to work through meal periods or being denied rest breaks.

-- Being improperly classified as an “independent contractor” so your employer can avoid paying certain taxes.
+- Being improperly classified as an “independent contractor” so your employer can avoid paying certain taxes and complying with certain federal and state laws such as compensating employees minimum and overtime wages.

 Or has your employer made a habit of: